auth0/docs/articles/tutorials/building-multi-tenant-saas-applications-with-azure-active-directory.md

 ## Create an application in Azure AD

-The first thing is to create a new directory in Azure AD one isn't already created.
+The first thing is to create a new directory in Azure AD if one isn't already created.

 ![](/media/articles/scenarios/multi-tenant-saas-azure-ad/azuread-mt-create-directory.png)